Paranur

 Paranur is a village in India near the busy GST Road or National Highway 45.
 It has a railway station and few hundred houses, and is 44 km from Chennai International Airport in Tirusulam.
 Paranur comes under Panchayat union/block of Kattankulathur, and Panchayat Raj under Veerapuram.
 Paranur has been a special economic zone (SEZ) since October 2005.
+Paranur comes under the Chennai Metropolitan Area (CMA).